NextCenturyCorporation/MCS/machine_common_sense/DEV.md

 (boolean)

-Whether to save MCS output debug files in this folder.
+Whether to save MCS output debug files in this folder and print debug output to terminal.
 Will default to `False`.
 In lieu of a config file, this can be set using the `MCS_DEBUG_MODE` environment variable.

 #### debug_output